loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 This replaces the secret projection and bootstrap behavior normally supplied by the [vCluster Platform Demo Generator](https://github.com/loft-demos/loft-demo-base/blob/main/vcluster-platform-demo-generator/README.md).

+## Default Pattern

+The default target pattern for `vind` in this repo is now:

+- local-contained Git hosting with Forgejo
+- local polling and Gitea-compatible Argo CD generators
+- local hostnames on OrbStack
+- no required public domain

+The public GitHub-backed path still exists, but it should be treated as the fallback when you specifically need GitHub webhooks or public demo URLs.

 ## Why This Path Exists

 The Demo Generator path works well for centrally managed demo environments, but